NXP-MCU-X-Lab/lpc_uart_server/README.md

 # lpc_uart_server

-USB to uart sever based on lpc54018
+USB to uart sever based on lpc54018 and lpc54608

 | folder                     | description                                   |
 | -------------------------- | --------------------------------------------- |